bengordonfraser/cloudtools/README.md

 Create a GCP service account with an appropriate role granted for access to GCP resources as you see fit.
 Save the credential `.json`

 Create an IAM user in AWS with an appropriate role granted for access to AWS resources as you see fit.
-Record the AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY.
+Record the `AWS_ACCESS_KEY_ID` and the `AWS_SECRET_ACCESS_KEY`.
 Use these to create a script file '<your-script-name>.sh' copying the example below.

 Copy the GCP service account credential file, named `svc_account.json` into the directory you're running this container from.
 The GCP service account authorization happens at runtime in the `docker_entrypoint.sh` script.